RAU

 Short description

-The goal is to describe the tire abrasion behaviour by conducting rinsing tests at a special test stand of FG Urban Water Management for different rain intensities and road surfaces.
-For these tests, the existing test stand for simulating different rain events of the FG will be equipped with an irrigation section specifically adapted for this project and different road surfaces will be integrated.
-These are loaded with tire abrasion particles and road sweepings and drained via a road drainage shaft.
-The whole test material can be separated again at the outlet via sieves.
-The runoff behaviour in the gutter and in the road drainage shaft can already be simulated on the test stand; the corresponding test materials will be added to the water flow in the gutter via metering units.
-Only with the additional irrigation unit consisting of atomisation and different road surfaces, can the removal behaviour be investigated and described in terms of area.
+The goal was to describe the tire abrasion behaviour by conducting rinsing tests at a special test stand of FG Urban Water Management for different rain intensities and road surfaces.
+For these tests, the existing test stand for simulating different rain events of the FG were equipped with an irrigation section specifically adapted for this project and different road surfaces were integrated.
+These were loaded with tire abrasion particles and road sweepings and drained via a road drainage shaft.
+The whole test material was separated again at the outlet via sieves.
+The runoff behaviour in the gutter and in the road drainage shaft were simulated on the test stand; the corresponding test materials were added to the water flow in the gutter via metering units.
+Only with the additional irrigation unit consisting of atomisation and different road surfaces, could the removal behaviour be investigated and described in terms of area.

 WP 3.2 Road investigation